 Kayaks and canoes are available for rent 7 days a week (6 AM-Sunset).
-To make a reservation call (928) 499-5621.
-Rates are $30 for Single, $50 for a double kayak.
+To make a reservation, contact Prescott Outdoors.
 Rental includes kayak, paddle, dry bags & life jackets.
 You will love the scenery of the lake and its many hidden bays.

 Visitors can fish from boats or the banks of Watson Lake.
 State laws regarding fishing licenses apply — anyone 10 years and older must have a license to fish.
 The lake is popular for crappies and largemouth bass fishing.

 Hiking at Watson Lake is phenomenal.
 The Peavine Trail runs along the southeastern side of the lake into the scenic Granite Dells region.
 The trail is level and easy and offers not only hiking but horseback riding and bicycling opportunities.
 Peavine runs into Iron King Trail for about 4 miles toward Prescott Valley.
 You will find lots of nooks and crannies on the trail for peaceful relaxation.

 Watson Lake Park is an Audubon-endorsed bird watching area where you can spot hundreds of bird species, including eagles and pelicans.
 The 140-acre Watson Woods Riparian Preserve is located near the Peavine Trail.